rockomatthews/cryptostarterapp/README.md

 # Example cron job (daily at midnight)
 0 0 * * * curl -X GET "https://your-app-url.com/api/cron/process-campaigns?api_key=your-cron-api-key"
 ```

+## Troubleshooting

+### Authentication Issues

+If you encounter authentication errors:

+1. Check that your environment variables are correctly set
+2. Verify that the Google OAuth callback URL is correctly configured in the Google Cloud Console
+3. For detailed diagnostics, visit `/auth-error` or `/api/auth/check` in your browser
+4. Make sure your `NEXTAUTH_URL` matches your actual deployment URL

 ## Tech Stack